 6 Safety Tips Every New Engineer Should Know

-Manufacturing and industrial facilities are laden with a diverse spectrum of risks.
-The work environment is fast-paced with many moving parts and complex processes; the dangers are both hidden and out in the open.
-If you are a new engineer, you don’t know what you don’t know, and it is easy to overlook the less than obvious dangers that can result in serious injury or even death.
-As a new engineer, I have witnessed close calls which inspired me to share these safety tips that I think every new engineer should know.
+Manufacturing and industrial facilities are filled with a wide range of dangerous safety risks.
+The work environments can be fast paced, have many moving parts, and contain very complex processes.
+The dangers may be obvious and out in the open.
+But the dangers could be hidden from view and difficult to recognize.
+As a new engineer, it can be easy to overlook the less than obvious dangers that can result in serious injury or even death.
+The following are some general safety tips that every new engineer should know.

 Pay Attention to Safety Training